Quantum++: A modern C++ quantum computing library: Simple examples

 Note that in order to use the \href{http://www.mathworks.com/products/matlab/}{MATLAB} input/output interface support, you need to explicitly include the header file \verb!MATLAB/matlab.h!, and you also need to have \href{http://www.mathworks.com/products/matlab/}{MATLAB} or \href{http://www.mathworks.com/products/matlab/}{MATLAB} compiler installed, otherwise the program fails to compile.
-See the file \verb!./README.md! for extensive details about compiling with \href{http://www.mathworks.com/products/matlab/}{MATLAB} support.
+See the Wiki for extensive details about compiling with \href{http://www.mathworks.com/products/matlab/}{MATLAB} support.